Gh053d413x/Admin_Terminal/README.md

 ---

-## Admin Password Information
+## Master Password Information

-The admin password is stored in the settings file with a custom made API
+The Master password is stored in the settings file with a custom made API

-The password is encrypted which means if you want to change the admin password then you have to do it within the settings menu in the terminal
+The password is encrypted which means if you want to change the master password then you have to do it within the settings menu in the terminal

 it is used if a regular user is escalating to admin like changing a user's password